kanewallmann/Dreambooth-Stable-Diffusion/README.md

 This section is under live construction: if you're confused, come back in a bit - if you're still confused, ping me on Twitter and let me know what part you're struggling with!

+#### Step 0

-- 0. You're going to want to sign up to [Vast.AI](https://vast.ai), log in, and add a payment method.
+You're going to want to sign up to [Vast.AI](https://vast.ai), log in, and add a payment method.

 I'm not going to hand-hold you through how to do that, it's a site a sophisticated UX and it uses Stripe and Crypto.com as its payment rails.
 I've been following Joe's advice and adding credit in US$10 increments - that will be more than enough for you to start.

 ![img.png](ion-cannon-images/Step0.PNG)

-- 1.
+#### Step 1

+Once you're logged in and have some credit available, go to the **Create** section of the Console.

+Here, you'll want to make sure that the image (pre-installed software on a new instance you create) has Pytorch available on it.

+Click on `Edit Image & Config...`, highlighted below.
+Note that I've edited the required disk space to be 150 GB - this is _far_ in excess of what you'll need, but space costs mere pennies.
+Stick with about 50 GB if you're not a spendthrift, that'll do fine.

 - ![img.png](ion-cannon-images/Step1.PNG)

+#### Step 2

 - ![img.png](ion-cannon-images/Step2.PNG)
 - ![img.png](ion-cannon-images/Step3.PNG)
 - ![img.png](ion-cannon-images/Step4.PNG)